Judge approves fix to stem race bias in NFL concussion deal

 However, it was adopted by both sides in the 2015 settlement that resolved lawsuits accusing the NFL of hiding what it knew about the risk of repeated concussions.

-The 65-year settlement also grants financial awards to ex-players with Alzheimer’s disease, Parkinson’s disease and Amyotrophic Lateral Sclerosis.
-It does not cover CTE — which some call the signature disease of football — except for men diagnosed with it posthumously before April 2015, a deadline set to avoid incentivizing suicides.
+The settlement also includes financial awards to ex-players with Alzheimer’s disease, Parkinson’s disease and Amyotrophic Lateral Sclerosis.
+It does not cover CTE – which some call the signature disease of football – except for men diagnosed with it posthumously before April 2015, a deadline set to avoid incentivizing suicides.

 Follow Maryclaire Dale on Twitter at https://twitter.com/Maryclairedale